stardog-union/stardog-vsc/stardog-query-runner/README.md

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings:

-* `myExtension.enable`: enable/disable this extension
+* `stardog.endpoint`: Database endpoint to query.
+* `stardog.username`: User name to authenticate to the database.
+* `stardog.database`: Database name to query.
-* `myExtension.thing`: set to `blah` to do something
+* `stardog.password`: Password to use to authenticate to the database.

 ## Known Issues